SpectralProject/Spectro-Simulator/frontend/Structure.md

 ## Structure
 - pages/bios contains the view of the bios
 - pages/arcboot contains the view of the bootloader.
 By default, fast boot is enabled which skips the bootloader visuals
+- the WindowManager component should handle all the open windows.
+Windows change the value of show = 0, 1, 2 to close, minimise, show

 ### Bios